viky-ai/website/guides/getting-started/index.md

 The use case to start on the platform is very simple and will demonstrate the different viky.ai's capabilities:
 You have some contents where you want to retrieve the postal address, to create some metadata for instance to classify the information.

 Furthermore, you have customers who want to query these contents by searching with a postal address.
 Queries should be in natural language to facilitate the interactions.

 ## Best Practices to start

 Definition of the perimeter and the usage is your priority before starting any new project on viky.ai.
 It will help you to ensure the right creation of agents.

 **First step...** what is a _postal address_?
-- a _postal address_ contains generally a road, its number, a postal code, a town
+- A _postal address_ contains generally a road, its number, a postal code, a town.
-- it could also contain additional information about the floor, the apartment, the building
+- It could also contain additional information about the floor, the apartment, the building.
-- it would be interesting to have the GPS details of the town to imagine a use on a map
+- It would be interesting to have the GPS details of the town to imagine a use on a map.

 _Postal addresses_ could be slightly different from one country to another.
 So let's started in this tutorial with french postal address!

-A typical example is: 12 avenue de Flandres 75019 Paris Find some information about postal addresses on [Wikipedia](https://fr.wikipedia.org/wiki/Adresse_postale#France)
+A typical example is: _12 avenue de Flandres 75019 Paris_

+Find some information about postal addresses on [Wikipedia](https://fr.wikipedia.org/wiki/Adresse_postale#France).

 **Second step...** can I reuse components or should I create everything from scratch?

 Think about the elementary components you will need to create agents able to identify a postal address.

 In the example "12 avenue de Flandres 75019 Paris", the decomposition into elementary elements gives :

-- number,
+- Number.
-- road type,
+- Road type.
-- road name,
+- Road name.
-- postal code (i.e. a specific pattern of numbers),
+- Postal code (i.e. a specific pattern of numbers).
-- city,
+- City.
-- it could optionally contain information about the apartment, building, floor.
+- It could optionally contain information about the apartment, building, floor.

 >_**Tips and tricks**_
 Open resources exist on the web to facilitate the creation of these elements.
 > For instance, road types are available on [Wikipedia](https://fr.wikipedia.org/wiki/Odonymie_en_France#Types_de_voie) or on [GitHub Gist](https://gist.github.com/384400/bf3c83a4e7d1aa66a87e)

 viky.ai contains already some generic agents to support you in this creation: numbers and French cities.

 We will create a module (named _**Agents**_ in viky.ai's world) able to identify each part of the address, and a postal address.

 ## Create an agent